GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 exit
 ```

-The last command exits the temporary pod
+The `exit` command exits the temporary pod.

 Update the environment variables